AnyLog-co/performance-testing/README.md

 ### Updating Query Pool
 The `QUERY_POOL` value is used to set the number of threads supporting queries (the default is 3).
-To change / update on an operator (or query) query node execute the following:
+To change / update on an operator or query node execute the following:
 1. Attach to the node
 ```shell
 # view all docker instances